TeamCinco/Quant-Tools/README.md

 ## Contributing

-Feel free to fork this repository and submit pull requests with improvements or additional tools.
+Feel free to fork this repository and submit pull requests with improvements or additional tools/criticism

-## License

-[Specify your license here]

-This README provides an overview of the repository structure and the tools available.
-You may want to add more detailed instructions for each tool, installation steps, and any specific usage guidelines as needed.